- Eligibility Criteria for Buying a New EC

 Age Requirements: the minimum age of all applicants must be at least 21 years old at the time of applying for an EC.
 But for those buying under the Joint Singles Scheme, all the applicants must be at least 35 years old.

-Income Ceiling: The total gross monthly household income of the applicants must not exceed S$16,000.
+Income Ceiling: The applicants' gross monthly household income must not exceed S$16,000.

 More information can also be found in our Executive Condo FAQs and HDB website.